lr1729/AopsDownloader/README.md

 # AopsDownloader

-Downloads transcripts and homework of AoPS classes Packaged binaries are avilable at https://github.com/ling1729/AopsDownloader/releases/
+Downloads transcripts and homework of AoPS classes.

+Packaged binaries are avilable at https://github.com/ling1729/AopsDownloader/releases/

 ## How to run: